davidmolina/davidmolina.github.io/resume.md

 Activities and Societies: MEChA

 I started at Skagit Valley College via the Running Start program where I took college coursework counting towards both high school and college credits.
-I founded the MEChA chapter here, and created the Gente del Sol festival and co-organized it for two-years to raise funds for scholarships.
+I founded the MEChA chapter here, and created the Gente del Sol festival and co-organized it for two-years to raise funds for Chicana/o student scholarships.
+I put myself through community college working at the local Red Robin in the kitchen.

 # Mount Vernon High School

-Activities and Societies: Migrant Student Leadership Program, MEChA, National Youth Leadership Forum on Law & the Constitution
+Activities and Societies: Migrant Student Leadership Program (SLP), MEChA, National Youth Leadership Forum on Law & the Constitution

 *Diploma - Mount Vernon, WA, 1994 to 1997*

 I started off strong, but dropped out my sophomore year.
 Fed up with memorizations and pointless history lessons I started working at Olympic Fish Company (LaConner) gutting and weighing fish, and forklifting through the season into the spring before returning and finishing a year late.
 During the summers I worked for J&H Construction & Sakuma Brothers Farms.
 I credit Ms. Dianne Best, Dr. Ken Fox, Mrs. Maria Perez, and Mr. Daniel Reyes for squaring me away.

+Favorite class: Mr. Sedgwick's HTML/ web design course.

 ## Skills
-I enjoy using Ruby on Rails, Jekyll, and learning new web technologies.
-Currently, I'm learning Ember, Hugo and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
+I enjoy using Jekyll, and learning new web technologies (Ruby on Rails, Ember, Gatsby, etc).
+Currently, I enjoy teaching others how to deploy onto the web and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
 Prior to falling in love with building from scratch I used WordPress, SharePoint, and DotNetNuke.

 ## Volunteer Experiences and Causes

+# Board of Trustees
+*[Oregon Museum of Science and Industry (OMSI) Board of Trustees](https://omsi.edu/history-and-mission) - Portland, Oregon, Jan 2022 to present*

+Founded in 1944, the Oregon Museum of Science and Industry (OMSI) is one of the nation’s leading science museums and a trusted educational resource for communities throughout Oregon and the region.
+Through museum exhibitions, public programs at the museum and across the region, outdoor programs, traveling exhibitions, digital learning, and learning research and design, OMSI nourishes a lifelong love of science, curiosity and learning for diverse audiences.
+OMSI's mission is to inspire curiosity through engaging science learning experiences, foster experimentation and the exchange of ideas, and stimulate informed action.

+I serve on the Property Development Committee.
+More about the committee's work [here](https://www.bizjournals.com/portland/news/2021/12/08/omsi-district-portland-preston-greene.html).

+# Board of Directors
+*[Oregon State University (OSU) Alumni Association Board of Directors](https://www.fororegonstate.org/about/volunteer-board-leadership/osu-alumni-association-board-of-directors) - Corvallis, Oregon, Sep 2021 to present*

+The OSU Alumni Association is a non-profit 501c3 organization that is led by a board of directors.
+This volunteer board upholds the alumni association’s mission to inspire a lifelong connection for alumni, students and friends through learning, advocacy and community.
+Their goals are to deepen, broaden and improve the engagement with students and recent alumni as well as communicate the impact of alumni and of OSU on the world.

+In addition to upholding the OSU Alumni Association’s mission and goals, the board of directors are passionate about providing opportunities for alumni, students and OSU supports to get involved.
+From annual service projects to regular volunteer efforts, the board of directors and alumni association organize events and positions to ensure OSU continues to make a positive impact on students and alum as well as the world.

 # Co-Organizer